How to taste water

 - Pineapple and Mint – very, very nice combo

 - Lemon and Cucumber – or just cucumber.
-Try to get hold of an organically grown cucumber
+Use an organically grown cucumber

 - Blackberry and Sage – goes hand in hand